 This work is funded in part by EPiQC, an NSF Expedition in Computing, under award CCF-1730449; in part by STAQ under award NSF Phy-1818914/232580; in part by NSF award 2340516; in part by the US Department of Energy Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing Program; and in part by the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136), in part based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, and in part by the Army Research Office under Grant Number W911NF-23-1-0077.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing under Award Number DE-SC0025633.
 This work was completed in part with resources provided by the University of Chicago's Research Computing Center.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
-FTC is the Chief Scientist for Quantum Software at Infleqtion and an advisor to Quantum Circuits, Inc.
+FTC is the Chief Scientist for Quantum Software at Infleqtion and an advisor to Quantum Circuits, Inc